lawrencecpaulson/lawrencecpaulson.github.io/_posts/2026-02-13-John_Hennessy.md

 John visited Cambridge during the 1990s, perhaps interested in taking up a position here.
-So in a plausible alternative future, perhaps he would now be the British Prime Minister.
+So in a plausible alternative future, he might now be the British Prime Minister.